Storms, equipment failures contribute to mounting delays on Capitol Corridor trains

 The head of the Capitol Corridor passenger train system issued a public apology this week for repeated train delays in recent months that have prompted numerous rider complaints.

-Union Pacific Railroad officials say they too have been hit with delays on their freight lines, mainly caused by storm-related washouts and slides, causing them to reroute more trains through Sacramento on crowded tracks shared with the passenger rail system.
+Union Pacific Railroad officials say they, too, have been hit with delays on their freight lines, mainly because of storm-related washouts and slides, causing them to reroute more trains through Sacramento on crowded tracks shared with the passenger rail system.

-The Capitol Corridor trains, which carry thousands of inter-city travelers and commuters between Auburn and San Jose with stops in downtown Sacramento, Davis and Bay Area cities has boasted 97-percent on-time rates in recent years.
+The Capitol Corridor trains – which carry thousands of intercity travelers and commuters between Auburn and San Jose with stops in downtown Sacramento, Davis and Bay Area cities – have boasted 97 percent on time rates in recent years.

-Capitol Corridor Managing Director David Kutrosky described the situation as like “whack-a-mole,” where problems pop up before they can finish dealing with previous issues.
+Capitol Corridor Managing Director David Kutrosky described the situation as being like “whack-a-mole,” meaning problems pop up before they can finish dealing with previous issues.

 “We understand your frustration, and the last thing that we want are late trains and unhappy passengers,” Kutrosky said in a mass email to riders.
 “We recognize that late trains disrupt your daily schedules, and affect your ability to get to work, appointments, or events in a timely manner.”